thu-ml/tianshou/README.md

 [^1]: `mujoco-py` is a legacy package and is not recommended for new projects.
 It is only included for compatibility with older projects.
-Also note, that there may be compatibility issues with macOS newer than Monterey.
+Also note that there may be compatibility issues with macOS newer than Monterey.

 Otherwise, you can install the latest release from PyPI (currently